epochml/docs/source/Board/Applications.md

 * **Ethan Charoenpitaks**, CEO/President
 * **Cinna Davis**, Vice President and CTO

 The following board positions are currently available to apply to.
 More information about the responsibilities of each position are available at the top of the application form.
+Applications are due **March 20 at 5pm**.

 * [**Chief Financial Officer/Treasurer**](https://docs.google.com/forms/d/e/1FAIpQLSfmy5p3A6hwqoudXl4LmKUXDHppVzxLsBLhT8FOlf90h6kCFQ/viewform?usp=header) - Head of the Business Division, which manages Epoch funds, builds good relationships with external organizations, and applies for grants and other funding
 * [**Chief Relations Officer**](https://docs.google.com/forms/d/e/1FAIpQLSdgJJs76OB_uSj0qMYg6Ttr68Ht87y4s5ZV7j3O1CGioGanHQ/viewform?usp=header) - Head of the Relations Division, which works on collaborations with other IMSA clubs and negotiates with administration and ITS